Aaryaveerkrishna23/adaptive_rag/README.md

-Adaptive RAG is a fascinating technology that picks the best retrieval-augmented generation strategy based on the complexity of your queries.
-It’s like having a smart assistant that always knows the best way to find and present information.
 Here’s a README file for your demo on setting up an adaptive RAG system that routes queries based on complexity into various pipelines:

 ---